Today’s Reading – 1 Chronicles 13 – 15 (Click on the references to listen to the audio – Click here to view the passage from Blue Letter Bible)

 “ And David made him houses in the city of David, and prepared a place for the ark of God, and pitched for it a tent.
 Then David said, None ought to carry the ark of God but the Levites: for them hath the LORD chosen to carry the ark of God, and to minister unto him for ever. … For because ye did it not at the first, the LORD our God made a breach upon us, for that we sought him not after the due order.
 So the priests and the Levites sanctified themselves to bring up the ark of the LORD God of Israel.
 And the children of the Levites bare the ark of God upon their shoulders with the staves thereon, as Moses commanded according to the word of the LORD.”
 (1 Chronicles 15:1-2, 13-15)

 The point of this article is simple: don’t quit.
 You are going to fail and will probably do so often.
 The only people that do not fail are people who do not do anything.
 Also, your failure may hurt other people who are completely innocent.
 Bad decisions often have horrible consequences.
 You will want to run and hide, but you must eventually get back up and keep doing what you need to do.
-Take some time and prayerfully reevaluate what went wrong, but if you know that what you are trying to do is the will of God, try again.
+Take some time to prayerfully reevaluate what went wrong, but if you know that what you are trying to do is the will of God, try again, but this time be sure to do it God’s way.
 “The tough keep going.”
 Good leaders are not people who do not ever fail, they just do not allow their failures to keep them from trying to succeed again.